YXTang03/UCL_Drug_Design_Notebook/0929_cloning_and_expression/Design an Expression Construct.md

 ![alt text](image-3.png)

+Regions beyond the CDS but included in exons are `5' untranslated region`(5' UTR) and `3' untranslated region`(3'UTR).
+These sequences are not translated into proteins, but facilitate the initiation or regulation of translations.

 Those entries starting with *NG_* or *NC_*, which contain introns, refer to *genome reference sequences* and *chromosome sequences*.

 Focus on the following fields in the new page: